liballeg/allegro5/readme_a5.txt

 ====================

-Remember that some examples look for data files in the current directory, so if you used an external build directory you will need to change into the examples directory and specify the path to the example in the build directory, e.g.
+Remember that some examples look for data files in the current directory, so if you used an external build directory you will need to make sure the examples can find the data files.
+The CMake build has been set up to copy the data files from the source directory to the build directory.

-	$ cd examples
-	$ ../Build/examples/ex_bitmap

-Or symlink the data directory into the build directory:

-	$ cd Build/examples
-	$ ln -s ../../examples/data .
-	$ ./ex_bitmap